ifzz/dr_ge/README.md

  * **FreeType on Windows** (GDI's font APIs aren't that bad)
  * **libpng** and **zlib** (stb_image and miniz are good enough, and are easier to build)

+# Building
+Building the engine is easy:
+ 1) Clone dr_ge, dr_libs and dr_appkit into a common directory
+ 2) Add dr_ge/dr_ge.c to your project as you would like any other source file, or do something like the following in a single .c file:
+    #define DR_GE_IMPLEMENTATION
+	#include "dr_ge.h"

+In the future cloning repositories will be optional and the entire engine, including dependencies, will be wholly contained within a single .h file.